Clicky

 Are Pickled Red Beets Good For You?

 Pickled red beets are insanely good for you!
-They are chock full of fiber, folate and iron, to name the first few.
-Then they are also full of trytophan, know to help you relax and sleep better.
-Pickled beets are also anti-inflammatory and are loaded with antioxidants as well.
-That blood red colour means that they are loaded with goodness for you.
+They are chock full of fiber, folate, and iron, to name a few.
+They are also full of tryptophan, which helps you relax and sleep better.
+Pickled beets are also anti-inflammatory and loaded with antioxidants.
+That blood-red color means that they are loaded with goodness for you.

-The recipe I used is from the Atco website and can be found below in my printable recipe.
-The one thing I would like to stress is that beets are a non-acidic food, meaning in layman terms that they are more dangerous to can with.
+The recipe I used is from the Atco website and can be found in my printable recipe below.
+I want to stress that beets are a non-acidic food, meaning, in layman’s terms, they are more dangerous to can with.
 Non-acidic foods that are canned can be a breeding ground for botulism, as well as many other things if you don’t follow the directions carefully.
 The risk is very minimal, however let’s remember that we are feeding our families with this food.

-A few hard and fast rules that I obey for safe canning pickled beets and of non-acidic foods all the time.
+There are a few strict rules that I always follow for the safe canning of pickled beets and non-acidic foods.

-1) Never, ever change the vinegar to water ratio in a recipe for canning non-acidic foods.
+1) Never change the vinegar-to-water ratio in a recipe for canning non-acidic foods.
 These recipes have been developed in labs to ensure the correct amount of acidity required to eliminate the chance of botulism.
 Botulism grows in an air-free, low-acidic environment.
 See how canning gives it the perfect breeding ground?
-When we can vegetables we seal low acid food into an oxygen free environment.
-I myself do not change a recipe ever.
+When we can consume vegetables, we seal low-acid food in an oxygen-free environment.
+I myself do not ever change a recipe.
 The only thing you may alter is spices.
 That’s it.
 Nothing else.

 2) Always process the food for the exact times given.
 Do not boil your vinegar mixture more than the recipe states.
 Do not skip the processing time.
 Find out your altitude and process accordingly.

-3) Read the website The National Center For Home Food Preservation because it has all the real facts.
-Start with the FAQ then delve into the recipes.
+3) Read The National Center For Home Food Preservation website.
+It has all the facts.
+Start with the FAQ, then delve into the recipes.

-4) Fitting in with number three, always take your recipes from reputable sites.
-I’ve seen some canning recipes that just scare me, to be honest.
-The vinegar ratios are way off and they promote unsafe and un-recommended methods of canning.
-Remember, anyone can write a recipe, but you have no idea if it’s a safe one!
+4) To follow up on number three, always get your recipes from reputable sites.
+To be honest, I’ve seen some canning recipes that just scare me.
+The vinegar ratios are way off, and they promote unsafe and unrecommended methods of canning.
+Remember, anyone can write a recipe, but you have no idea if it’s safe!

 So now that I’ve scared you off canning forever, here’s the recipe!

-Truly, it’s a tried and true tested recipe from the Blue Flame Kitchen, so don’t worry!
-Like I said, before you make any canning recipes with vegetables, ask where the recipe is from, just to be safe.
-Or better yet, just head to the Atco website or check out all the amazing recipes on the The National Center For Home Food Preservation
+Indeed, it’s a tried and true tested recipe from the Blue Flame Kitchen, so don’t worry!
+Like I said, before you make canning recipes with vegetables, just to be safe, ask where the recipe is from.
+Or better yet, just head to the Atco website or check out all the fantastic recipes on the National Center For Home Food Preservation

 Thanks for stopping in!